 Leichtag Foundation Staff

-- Jenny Camhi, Senior Manager of the Hub and North County Jewish Life
+- Jenny Camhi, Senior Manager of the Hive and North County Jewish Life

 - Laura Diede, Office Assistant and Receptionist

 - Leilani Rasmussen, Director of Finance and Grants Administration

 - Naomi Rabkin, Director Of Outreach and Strategic Partnerships

 Leichtag Commons Staff

 - Mil Krecu, Leichtag Commons Assistant Operations Manager

 - Rudy Macias, Maintenance Crew Member